agilesingapore/2014/index.md

 dates: 12th - 14th November at Marina Bay Sands
 ready: While we are getting ready for this year's conference, read on to see how last year's went...

-lastyear: Last year over 400 people gathered at Marina Bay Sand for 2 days to Learn, Share, Make friends at the inaugural Agile Conference in Singapore.
+lastyear: Last year over 400 people gathered at Marina Bay Sands for 2 days to learn, share and make friends at the inaugural Agile Conference in Singapore
 lastyear-more:

-sponsors: More than 10 sponsors with the title sponsorship being shared by Odd-e and Rally.
+sponsors: More than 13 sponsors with the title sponsorship by Odd-e and Rally
 sponsors-more:

 speakers: We invited notable speakers who contributed to the Agile movement